New York Commercial Real Estate | 9 minute read

 To find out who owns an LLC in NYC, you can:

-Explore in more depth how to find LLC owners in NYC:
+Explore in more depth how to do real estate due diligence and how to find LLC owners in NYC:

-PropertyShark’s Real Owners tool allows users to search for and identify property owners behind LLCs, as well as their phone numbers.
+The tool allows users to conduct a corporate property investigation and identify property owners behind LLCs, as well as their phone numbers.
 Specifically, it includes more than 270,000 buildings, so virtually all LLC-owned properties in NYC are covered.
 It also features contact information for all LLC-owned properties and more than 400,000 verified phone numbers for owners.
 This way, not only can you instantly discover the real owner behind an LLC, but you can also contact them.

-Another reliable avenue for how to find LLC owners is by researching title documents.
+Whether by searching public documents or by using the PropertyShark tool, you can find LLC owners by doing a deep dive into property documents.
 While you can search for them on public government websites, if you’re wondering how to more efficiently see who owns an LLC, you can easily look up title documents on PropertyShark:

-Meanwhile, if you want to take your research one step further, you can research the owner’s or their representative’s website based on this information.
+Meanwhile, if you want to take your property owner research one step further, you can research the owner’s or their representative’s website based on this information.
 Alternatively, if you’re interested in what other properties the owner or their representative is or has been associated with, run an owner search.
-You can also use the People Search tool for the contact information of individual owners.
+You can also use the People Search skip tracking tool for the contact information of individual owners.

 Similarly, you can also visit NYC311.gov, the official website of NYC and use the Property Deed or Record search function and search for the most recent deed for your target property in the Title Documents category.
 This will reveal either the real owner behind the LLC or the owner’s representative.

-3. Investigate the Property’s Deed & Mortgage Documents
+3. How to Investigate Property’s Deed & Mortgage Documents to Uncover the Owner’s Name

-If the real name of the owner is not available in the title document, another reliable way to find out who owns an LLC is to investigate the deed.
+Deed entries are another reliable way of finding real owners’ signature and/or name, if and when the name of the owner is not available in the title document.
 In this case, browse through title documents on the “Documents” tab until you find a deed entry.
 Next, simply open the official deed document by clicking the document image icon.
 This will open a scanned image of the original document.

 Then, browse the document until you find a name or signature that reveals the real name of the owner or the owner’s representative.
 A good place to look for this is often on the last page of the document, where the buyer and their attorney need to sign.